Painting growth hub

 Best next move

-Fix the highest-intent bottleneck first: local trust, response speed, estimate clarity, or follow-up.
-Then build service-area content around the work you actually want more of.
+Fix the highest-intent bottleneck first: project photos, prep expectations, estimate clarity, walkthrough follow-up, review language, or mobile quote friction.
+Then build service-area content around the jobs you actually want more of.

 This hub connects interior painting, exterior painting, cabinet painting, color consults, walkthrough follow-up, photo proof, and contractor follow-up systems so readers can move from local visibility to booked revenue.